ROYAL NAVY HARBOUR DEFENCES - OBAN

 'Yes - a little round window in the dark - there was one on the battleship we got on in Liverpool docks.
 It's awfully new - the latest thing.
 Sort of green and blurry, with a wiggly line going across the middle.
 When it sees anything, the line jumps up and down.'

-* Note: The green radar screen referred to above was at the Radar Station not inside the Loop Hut.
-An indicator loop uses pen and ink to record a line on a continuous roll of paper about 8cm wide.
-The photo below was taken at the Pennyfuir Gates.
-The radar towers are visible in the background.
+* Note: The green radar screen referred to above was most likely the Cathode Ray Oscilloscope screen for the Controlled Mining (which also used loop although they were usually called 'Guard Loops' or 'Mine Loops' - but worked on a similar principle.
+An indicator loop (without mines) more commonly used pen and ink to record a line on a continuous roll of paper about 8cm wide.